kiribiti/kinfolk/CHANNELS.md

 -   **Custom Naming**: Users choose their own channel names (e.g., "Archive Stories", "Family History")
 -   **Description**: Each channel can have a description explaining its purpose
 -   **Deletion**: Additional channels can be deleted by the owner
--   **Reordering**: Users can set which channel is their default for posting
+-   **Reordering**: Users can set which channel is their default for storying

 #### Channel Properties